Hendrix-CS/csci151/labs/maze-bfs.md

-{% include note.html content="As we discussed, if you use the fields of front and size, you can always calculate the back of the queue using (front + size - 1) % stuff.length ." %}
+{% include note.html content="As we discussed, if you use the fields of front and size, you can always calculate the back of the queue using (front + size) % stuff.length ." %}

 ### Step 2.1 - `public void add(E item)`